-Vehicle Operator's Handbook Maintenance Operations (links to various resources)
+Vehicle Operator's Handbook

-See also MRSC guidance on:

-Weeds and Other Nuisance Vegetation Snow and Ice on Public Right of Way
+See also MRSC guidance on: Weeds and Other Nuisance Vegetation Snow and Ice control

 RCW 36.87.100 and .110 make reference allowing counties to establish a road maintenance classification system.
 It is recommended the county consider formally establishing such a system for a number of other operational and liability benefits.